robstave/angular2-training/session-two/page1.md

 Better known as arrow functions, they are basically a shorthand for writing functions.

 They utilize a => token  and are used mostly in anonymous functions to make things more concise.
 They work like lambdas in other languages.

-In addition, fat arrows to make use of _this_ better.
-Javascript has some gotchas with _this_ that are managed better with arrows.
+It does take a little getting used to.

 ### Examples
 ```typescript